 - Nomination must be submitted by library director or equivalent (or designee)

 What is the nomination process?

-The nomination period is March 1-31 of each year.
+The nomination period is March 1-31 of each year, but it may be extended.
 Nominations are first reviewed by a selection committee and then the GALILEO director to determine the award winner.
 That person is contacted via email and phone regarding their award.
 The official award acceptance is held during the GALILEO Annual Conference.
 For questions, contact Joy Woodson at firstname.lastname@example.org.